isc-projects/stork/doc/dev/ci-images.rst

 Below is the list of changes of CI images for particular tags.
 The image names are the file names of their Dockerfiles.

+**Tag: 5**

+    - ``alpine.Dockerfile``:

+        Introduced in the #1512 ticket to upgrade overall dependencies.
+        Upgraded Go to 1.23.1, NodeJS 20, and Protoc to 24.4.
+Removed the FPM dependencies i.e., gcc, make, and tar.

 **Tag: 4**

     - ``compose.Dockerfile``: